Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

 \subsubsection{Differences between the US and Europe}

+We note that there is a great diversity of privacy expectations across geopolitical boundaries, and considering entire Europe as a monolith may not capture all the details.
+However, we strongly feel that tackling finer-grained group-specific (for multiple demographic/societal groups) norms of deletion privacy is a great future direction that is out of scope for this study.
+Nevertheless, in what follows, we present the differences observed in the results of the CI-driven questions between the participants from the US and Europe.

-\paragraph{Coworkers are considered a closer social group in the US} Observing~\cref{fig:ci_us_europe}, we can see the differences between the US and Europe when the recipient is a ``coworker''.
-By applying the statistical test between the flows of the recipients ``coworker'' and ``family'' for the US participants we see no significant difference.
-However, considering the same conditions, there is a significance difference in Europe ($p$ < 0.00001).
+\paragraph{Coworkers are considered a closer social group in the US} We applied a statistical test between the flows of the recipients ``coworker'' and ``family'' for the US participants and saw no significant difference.
+However, considering the same condition, there is a significant difference for the European participants ($p$ < 0.001).

-The opposite is true when comparing the distribution of the flow where recipient is ``coworker'' and ``a company''.
-In this case, there is no significant difference between the distributions in Europe but one exists for the US ($p$ < 0.00001).
-We conclude that in the US, individuals consider their coworkers to be in a closer social group compared to European individuals.
+The opposite is true when comparing the distribution of the flows where the recipients are ``coworker'' and ``a company.''
+In this case, there is no difference between the distributions in Europe, but one exists for the US ($p$ < 0.001).
+We conclude that individuals consider their coworkers to be in a closer social group in the US compared to European individuals.

-\paragraph{Stalking is more of a concern in Europe} Earlier we saw that users are much more comfortable if they know what transmission principle (method of noticing the deletion) is used to notice their deletions.
+\paragraph{Stalking is more of a concern in Europe} Earlier, we saw that users are much more comfortable knowing what transmission principle (method of noticing the deletion) is used to notice their deletions.
 However, we observe a difference between the acceptability of the US users and European users when looking at the transmission principle ``checking and observing the user profile regularly'' (in other words stalking).
 We compared the scores that participants in the US and Europe gave to the two defined transmissions separately.
 We observe no significant difference between the two transmission principles for the US participants.
-However, there is a significant difference between checking/observing the users' profile regularly (stalking) and interacting with the post in Europe ($p$ < 0.00001).
-The stalking method is seen as a less acceptable means of noticing the deletions compared to noticing due to a prior interaction with a difference of 0.4 Likert-scale points.
+However, there is a significant difference between checking/observing the users' profiles regularly (stalking) and interacting with the post in Europe ($p$ < 0.001).
+Thus stalking is seen as a less acceptable mean of noticing deletions compared to noticing due to a prior interaction with a difference of 0.4 Likert-scale points.

+\paragraph{Demographics affect differences} Previously, overall we did not observe significant difference between scores of female and male participants.
+However, when we separate the US and Europe participants, we observe that in Europe gender is correlated with acceptability scores ($p$ < 0.01).
+European female participants are more conservative about their deletions, and on average, have $0.2$ lower Likert-scale point score.